MaramAlossaimi/MaramAlossaimi/content/authors/admin/_index.md

 I am intersted in Poisson algebras, non-commutative algebras and Poisson prime ideals.

-My research is about classifying a special case of the Poisson algebra class $A = (K[t]; \alpha, \beta, c, u)$ that is a polynomial Poisson algebra in two variables $x$ and $y$ with cofficients in a polynomial Poisson algebra $K[t]$ in one variable $t$.
+My research in my PhD is  classifying a special case of the Poisson algebra class $A = (K[t]; \alpha, \beta, c, u)$ that is a polynomial Poisson algebra in two variables $x$ and $y$ with cofficients in a polynomial Poisson algebra $K[t]$ in one variable $t$.
 We classified class $A = K[t][x,y]$, over an algebraic closure field $K$ with zero characteristic.
 We concluded that there are three main cases and each subcase consists of several subcases.
-We are interested in the Poisson spectra, maximal and minimal Poisson prime ideals for Poisson algebra A in each subcase.
+We are interested in the Poisson spectra, maximal and minimal Poisson prime ideals for Poisson algebra $A$ in each subcase.
 So, we classify all the Poisson prime ideals for these subcases to study properties of their Poisson enveloping algebras and some of simple Poisson finite dimensional $A$-modules.
 We present the containment from Poisson prime ideals for each subcase in figures.
 This work has been done under the supervision of Prof. Vladimir Bavula.